6-Solved problem 5-2 for the plastic moment value for W10x60.

 Can we use Table 1.1 to get Zx and Mp?

-Using table 1-1 to get the plastic moment will give us only the Zx value and the dimension of the sections as the W10x60 section from AISC table 1-1.
+Using Table 1-1 to determine the plastic moment gives us only the Zx value and the section dimensions, such as the W10x60 section in AISC Table 1-1.

 Use Wt 5x30 instead of W10x60 to get the y bar value from table 1.8.

-The only solution is to consider W10x60 as composed of two Wt sections.
-Each Wt section is Wt 5×30.
+The only solution is to consider W10x60 composed of two Wt sections, each 5×30.
 We need to proceed to another table.

 Use Wt 5x30 instead of W10x60 to get the y bar value from table 1.8.